uboslinux/ubos-docs/sphinx/users/backup.rst

 This command will refuse to work if restoring the backup would cause a conflict with a site that is already installed.
 Possible conflicts include the following:

-* a currently deployed site runs at the same hostname as one to be restored
+* a currently deployed site runs at the same hostname as one to be restored;
-* a currently deployed site has the same site identifier as one to be restored
+* a currently deployed site has the same site identifier as one to be restored;
-* a currently deployed app has the same app config identifier as one to be restored
+* a currently deployed app has the same app config identifier as one to be restored;
-* a currently deployed app runs at the same context as one to be restored
+* a currently deployed app runs at the same context as one to be restored.

 If you wish to restore a previous version of a currently deployed site from backup, either back up and then undeploy the current site first, or restore